 Orthodontics for Children

 For parents, it’s not easy to know if your son or daughter will need orthodontic treatment, or when is the best time for an initial orthodontic evaluation.
 While there is no exact age for children to begin treatment, the American Association of Orthodontists recommends visiting your orthodontist around age seven.
+Although kids often don't need to start treatment at that age, some important issues are better when identified and addressed early.
+And even if it's not time for treatment, you will then have a good idea whether there will be a future need or not, which helps both your family and the Willes Ortho team know how to plan and prepare.

 By this age, most children have a mix of baby teeth and adult teeth as well as mature enough jaw and facial development to allow Dr. Willes to detect and diagnose tooth and jaw problems sooner.
 Early diagnosis helps him create a plan for any future treatment which will be the most healthy, efficient, economical, and least invasive.